robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/0b53d511-d8ad-4b08-b868-0679bd3b12fe)

+#### Observations

+Datapoints are distributed somewhat randomly besides two obvious clusters:

+- Employees working between 120 and 160 hours show a low satisfaction level, suggesting that being underworked is also a contributor to lower satisfaction levels.

+- The other cluster is where employees are working between 240 and 310 hours, which is definitely a result of being overworked.

 ---

+**Business Task Q2**

-For Business Task Q2 : Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
+Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
 Is there an ideal amount of projects, where employees show consistent satisfaction?

-To observe the job satisfaction level of employees by the number of projects they are working on
+To observe the job satisfaction level of employees by the number of projects they are working on :

 ```sql
 SELECT AVG(satisfaction_level) AS avg_satisfaction_level, number_project